 Words of wisdom: Make the fact that you’re different part of the value you bring to the table.
 You are different — that’s awesome because you can think of things that no one else would think of and come up with ways to solve problems that other people wouldn’t try.

-Day job: I lead a team developing one of the cooling technologies for (what’s slated to be) the world’s fastest supercomputer, Aurora.
-Aurora will be used to advance scientific discoveries in fields such as energy storage, climate science, extreme materials, the expansion of the Universe and more.
+Day job: As an Engineering Manager, I lead a team developing one of the cooling technologies for (what’s slated to be) the world’s fastest supercomputer, Aurora.
+Aurora will be used to advance scientific discoveries in fields such as energy storage, climate science, extreme materials, the expansion of the universe and more.

 What you wouldn’t expect: My superpower is the ability to be right 99 percent of the time.
 Just kidding.
 I have a chef certification and was a cooking class extra on Season 2, Episode 3 (“Now We’re Cooking”) of TLC’s “The Little Couple.”